Baccata/tagless-blogpost/docs/tagless.md

 import cats.implicits._
 ```

-Note : this import is quite helpful to discover features from cats.
+Note : these imports are quite helpful to discover features from cats.
 When your knowledge of the library improves, you should strive to import only the necessary rather than wildcards.

 ## Intro